Manuela Alizadeh

-Manuela Alizadeh (born 29 January 1963) is a retired West German javelin thrower.
+Dr. Manuela Alizadeh (born 29 January 1963) is a retired West German javelin thrower.

 She finished eleventh at the 1986 European Championships and tenth at the 1987 World Championships.
 IAAF Grand Prix Champion 1988.

 Her personal best throw was 65.34 metres with the old javelin type, achieved in September 1988 in Dormagen.
 She represented the clubs LG Kappelberg, SpVgg Feuerbach, LAV Bayer Uerdingen and OSC Berlin.